Plantalytics/plantalytics-hub/README.md

 After taking these steps, it is possible to download and run the softare needed to connect the node data to the database!

+## Cron Daemon

+The Cron Daemon is used to schedule scripts to run at select intervals.

+* The 'mosquitto' script (which reads & saves data from the nodes) is started upon system boot and runs
+continuously:
+  * '@reboot /home/root/plantalytics-hub/mqtt.sh > /dev/null'

+* A checker is ran every five minutes to ensure the 'mosquitto' script is running as intended:
+  * '*/5 * * * * /home/root/plantalytics-hub/mqtt_checker.sh > /dev/null'

+* The Python parsing script which gathers the data retrieved from the 'mosquitto' script, parses it into a JSON object, then sends it to the database (runs every five minutes):
+  * '*/5 * * * * /usr/bin/python /home/root/plantalytics-hub/parse_data.py > /dev/null'

+To create Cron jobs on a new Hub:
+  * # crontab -e
+  * add the lines above to the file, save & close
+  * crontab should report success
+  * add executable permissions to the relevant files, e.g.,
+  * # chmod +x /home/root/mqtt.sh

 ## Use

 data_generator.py generates random data for display on the Plantalytics dashboard.
 Every five minutes, a new sample is generated and uploaded to the server.